Oral Health and Teenagers

 Chewing sugar free gum has been shown to reduce tooth decay by up to 40%.

 Chewing a sugar free gum after eating increases saliva in the mouth - this is the body's natural defence against acids and bacteria that cause tooth decay.
 If you do chew gum;

 - Chew after food and drinks for a bout 20 minutes

 - Make sure it is sugar free

-- Chewing gum is not recommended if you are wearing braces
+- Chewing gum is not recommended if you are wearing braces.

-Smoking is bad for your dental health.
+Smoking is bad for oral health.

 - If nicotine based vape juice is used it can cause gum disease